 G. This regulation shall not impair or limit the use of waivers to exclude, limit or reduce coverage or benefits for specifically named or described preexisting diseases, physical condition or extra hazardous activity.
 Where waivers are required as a condition of issuance, renewal or reinstatement, signed acceptance by the insured is required unless on initial issuance the full text of the waiver is contained either on the first page or specification page.

-Drafting Note: States with specific waiver requirements that differ for group insurance should add language in Subsection G to be consistent with applicable statutes.

-H. Policy provisions precluded in this section shall not be construed as a limitation on the authority of the commissioner to disapprove other policy provisions in accordance with [cite Section 3B of the Accident and Sickness Insurance Minimum Standards Act] that in the opinion of the commissioner are unjust, unfair or unfairly discriminatory to the policyholder, beneficiary or a person insured under the policy.
+H. Policy provisions precluded in this section shall not be construed as a limitation on the authority of the commissioner to disapprove other policy provisions in accordance with [cite Section 4B of the Supplementary and Short-Term Health Insurance Minimum Standards Act] that in the opinion of the commissioner are unjust, unfair or unfairly discriminatory to the policyholder, beneficiary or a person insured under the policy.

-Section 7.
-Accident and Sickness Minimum Standards for Benefits
+Section 8.
+Supplementary and Short-Term Health Insurance Minimum Standards for Benefits

 NOTE TO THE SUBGROUP: THE SUBGROUP HAS NOT DISCUSSED THE COMMENTS RECEIVED ON THE INTRODUCTORY LANGUAGE BELOW.

-The following minimum standards for benefits are prescribed for the categories of coverage noted in the following subsections.
-An individual accident and sickness insurance policy or group supplemental health insurance policy shall not be delivered or issued for delivery in this state unless it meets the required minimum standards for the specified categories or the commissioner finds that the policies or contracts are approvable as limited benefit health insurance and the outline of coverage complies with the outline of coverage in Section 8L of this regulation.
+The following minimum standards for benefits are prescribed for the categories of coverage noted in the following subsections. a supplementary or short-term health insurance policy or certificate shall not be delivered or issued for delivery in this state unless it meets the required minimum standards for the specified categories or the commissioner finds that the policies or contracts are approvable as limited benefit health insurance and the outline of coverage complies with the outline of coverage in Section 9H of this regulation.

-This section shall not preclude the issuance of any policy or contract combining two or more categories set forth in [cite state law equivalent to Section 5A and B of the NAIC Accident and Sickness Insurance Minimum Standards Model Act].
+This section shall not preclude the issuance of any policy or contract combining two or more categories set forth in [cite state law equivalent to Section 5B and C of the NAIC Supplementary and Short-Term Health Insurance Minimum Standards Model Act].

 NOTE TO THE SUBGROUP: THE SUBGROUP HAS NOT DISCUSSED THE COMMENTS RECEIVED ON SUBSECTION A BELOW.